RUBIK Pi 3

 Installing drivers, AI Engine Direct and the IM-SDK

-Now that we have Ubuntu 24.04 installed and connected to a network, let's install GPU drivers, the Qualcomm AI Engine Direct SDK (to run neural networks), and the Qualcomm Intelligent Multimedia SDK (to run computer vision pipelines on GPU or NPU).
+Now that we have Ubuntu 24.04 installed and connected to a network, let's install GPU drivers and the Qualcomm AI Engine Direct SDK (to run neural networks).

 From the terminal or ssh session on your development board, run: